MateuSai/MateuSai.github.io/godot/_posts/2022-07-27-let's-make-a-multiplayer-game-#3:-server-connection-and-room-creation.md

 var room: int
 {% endhighlight %}

 To connect to the server, create a function called “connect_to_server” with an integer parameter that contains the room the players want to connect to.
 The default value of the parameter is 0, if we create the room, we won’t use the parameter.
 Assign the parameter to the room variable.
-Next, create a new instance of the class NetworkMultiplayerENet.
+Next, create a new instance of the class `NetworkedMultiplayerENet`.
 We can connect to the server using the create_client function of this class.
 We have to specify the address and the port of the server.
 Use the constants we created before. create_client can fail, in that case I print an error message with the printerr function.
-Assign the  NetworkMultiplayerENet instance to the network peer of the tree, so the connection will remain active while the game is running.
+Assign the  `NetworkedMultiplayerENet` instance to the network peer of the tree, so the connection will remain active while the game is running.

 At the end of the function, connect the signals to monitor the connection. “connected_to_server” will be emitted when we connect successfully with the server. "connection_failed" will be emitted if the connection failed.
 Maybe because the address is wrong, the port is incorrect, or the server is not running. "server_disconnected" will be emitted when the server closes the connection.
 The connect function can return an error if it fails, so I use ifs to print an error message in that case.
 If you don’t handle the return value of connect, you will have warnings.
 If you don’t want to put all these ifs, you can ignore the warnings, you will get an error anyway if the connection fails.